jchai002/choir-justice-supplies/au/en/setting-up-extensions.markdown

 language: [English]
 locale: [en-au]
 category: [wework]
-tags: [getting-started, activation-and-setup, ooma-office-manager, admin-features, user-management, wework]
+tags: [getting-started, actiGSTion-and-setup, ooma-office-manager, admin-features, user-management, wework]
 ---

 After your initial setup you may wish to continue expanding your Ooma Office for WeWork system beyond your first extensions.
 In the text below, you will find a description of each of the ways in which you can create an extension to branch out and meet the needs of your business.